Tagirijus/plainvoice/DEVELOPMENT.md

 Basically is just a Quantity class, yet internally it will use the `self.value` divided by 100 for the `get_value()` method, which is used for math operations in the Quantity class magic methods.

-### Posting class _[TODO]_
+### Posting class

-Is supposed to be a single posting of the PostingList class.
-Has certain basic math operations, used for calculations inside an invoice.
+This class shall represent a single posting on an invoice or quote.
+It has special classes as component and certain math operations to be executed on demand.

 ### PostinsList class _[TODO]_